viniciusarre/quolang-crawler/README.md

 Running the project
 ------

+Using Python 3:

+Creage a venv folder by running

+> `virtualenv venv`

-Using Python 3, install the dependencies in requirements.txt by running
+Once it's done, navigate into it and then install the dependencies in requirements.txt by running

  > `pip install -r requirements.txt`